-- A great opportunity to develop necessary skills in networking and communication
+- A great opportunity to develop the necessary skills in networking and communication.

 - You may get to talk to firms’ representatives in the flesh, whether trainees, associates, partners or recruitment personnel.
 These are the people who have already been successful in getting the training contract you want or the people who stand in your way of getting that training contract.

 - You will be able to ask them questions that can help you when you put together your applications.
 You can find out information that is not otherwise available about the firm and their recruitment processes which candidates who do not attend these events will not have access to.
 You can find out what firms REALLY want from their applicants, giving you a blueprint to work towards that most others won’t have.